youliangzhu/pygamd-v1/docs/cuda/cu-module-polymerization.rst

       switches the rule of the reaction only with the nearest particle.

+   .. py:function:: setInitDieProb

+      specifies the die probability of initiators.

    .. py:function:: initExPoint()

       switches on initializing reactive point for exchange reaction.